 At that time, the only though it came to my mind was “What the fuck?”

 Ok, I could blame the fantastic and innovative course for my failure, but I also contributed myself.
-After more than five years working like a slave to get my Ph.D., coming to China was my opportunity to have the exchange student experience I never had before (yes, I missed the Erasmus, shame on me).
+After more than five years working as a slave to get my Ph.D., coming to China was my opportunity to have the exchange student experience I never had before (yes, I missed the Erasmus, shame on me).

-I think you can imagine that parties, hang out mainly with foreigners and tons of alcohol is not the best combination to get good results in your studies, especially when it comes to a language like Chinese, that requires an extra effort after the lessons.
+I think you can imagine that parties, hang out mainly with foreigners and tons of alcohol is not the best combination to get good results in your studies, especially when it comes to a language like Chinese, which requires an extra effort after the lessons.

-However I’m stubborn and after this great failure I didn’t give up.
+However, I’m stubborn and after this great failure I didn’t give up.
 I was ready to keep on (not) learning Chinese.

 Working in a Chinese university

-After my “highly successful” experience in a Chinese university, unfortunately I had to leave behind my dream of being an exchange student forever and I had to start doing something a bit more useful.
+After my “highly successful” experience in a Chinese university, unfortunately, I had to leave behind my dream of being an exchange student forever and I had to start doing something a bit more useful.
 Working, for example!

-In December 2010 I started to work as a researcher in one of the top Chinese universities.
+So I started to work as a researcher in one of the top Chinese universities.

 My first day at work was as I expected: most of the people in the lab were too shy to speak with me while some of them tried to welcome me with their broken English.